Synthetixio/SIPs/SIPS/sip-Binary_Competition.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
-So far we could only create and bid on markets betting on a strike price at a certain date.
+So far binary market creators and bidders had to rely and strike price in sUSD to create their market or place their bids.
-It would be useful and attractive to bet one coin against another from the offered list of coins.
+By allowing markets to be created with two coins, betting one against the other, we increase the number of options for creators, and make markets more attractive to a wider range of bidders.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->